'A Strange Loop' earns a leading 11 Tony Award nominations

 Two of the best play nominees are about economics -- "Skeleton Crew," Dominique Morisseau's play about blue-collar job insecurity in a Detroit auto stamping plant in 2008, and "The Lehman Trilogy," Stefano Massini's play spanning 150 years about what led to the collapse of financial giant Lehman Brothers.

-There's also "Clyde's," Nottage's play about a group of ex-cons trying to restart their lives at a truck stop diner, and "Hangmen," Martin McDonagh's look at an executioner-turned-pub owner forced to grapple with his past when capital punishment is made illegal in the United Kingdom.
-"The Minutes," Tracey Letts' depiction of a small-town city council meeting that exposes backstabbing, greed and the larger delusions in American history, also earned a best play nod.
+There's also "Clyde's," Nottage's play about a group of ex-cons trying to restart their lives at a truck stop diner, and "The Minutes," Tracey Letts' depiction of a small-town city council meeting that exposes backstabbing, greed and the larger delusions in American history.
+"Hangmen," Martin McDonagh's look at an executioner-turned-pub owner forced to grapple with his past when capital punishment is made illegal in the United Kingdom, also earned a best play nod.

+One of its actors is Alfie Allen, making his Broadway debut and who got nominated as a featured actor.
+"I'm out having some pancakes, and I am having a lovely morning," he said, adding that the ensemble has been welcoming.
+"It's all just been a really kind of a family feeling, you know, which has been great.
+It was like stepping into a family.
+Everybody was just so supportive of each other, and I'm still pinching myself a little bit.
+It's amazing."

 There were four musical revivals during the season, but only three got nominations: "The Music Man" which celebrates America's soul with a traveling con man in a small Iowa town starring Hugh Jackman and Sutton Foster, who each have two Tonys and were each nominated this time as well.

+"I'm just so grateful, and also just so happy that Broadway is alive and well," said Jennifer Simard, nominated for "Company."
+"Because there was a minute there when I wasn't sure we'd be back after the pandemic.
+So I am so grateful."

 Neither Matthew Broderick nor his wife Sarah Jessica Parker earned nominations for a revival of "Plaza Suite," but Patti LuPone got one for "Company" and so did LaChanze for "Trouble in Mind."
-Ruth Negga earned a nomination for "Macbeth" but her co-star Daniel Craig came up empty.
+Ruth Negga earned a nomination for "Macbeth," but her co-star Daniel Craig came up empty.
+Tony-winner Phylicia Rashad got her first nomination in more than 15 years with "Skeleton Crew" and "Saturday Night Live" veteran Rachel Dratch earned a Tony nod in the feminist farce "POTUS."
+One eye-raising decision was not to hand Katrina Lenk a nod for her work in "Company."

 The musical "Mrs. Doubtfire" earned only one nod, for Rob McClure, stepping into the Robin Williams role of an actor who poses as his children's portly, Scottish nanny in order to spend time with them after a divorce.

-The nominees for best actress in a musical nominees are Sharon D. Clarke of "Caroline, Or Change," Foster in "The Music Man," Katrina Lenk in "Company," Joaquina Kalukango for "Paradise Square," Carmen Cusack in "Flying Over Sunset" and Mare Winningham in "Girl From the North Country."
+The nominees for best actress in a musical nominees are Sharon D Clarke of "Caroline, Or Change," Foster in "The Music Man," Joaquina Kalukango for "Paradise Square," Carmen Cusack in "Flying Over Sunset" and Mare Winningham in "Girl From the North Country."

 The eligibility cutoff date for the 2021-2022 season was delayed to May 4 after several Broadway shows had to cancel performances due to COVID-19 cases reported among cast and crew.